 You can force the reading to zero by pressing the front panel tare switch for 2 to 3 seconds, or by applying a remote contact closure.
 Following readings will be the 'net' value, offset by the reading at the time the tare switch was operated.
 The tare value is stored in non-volatile memory.
-The ZERO led will light to show that the meter has been tared.
+Press the front panel reset switch for 2 to 3 seconds to cancel the tare value.